nayeok1/Dedifferentiation_Model/README.md

 Stem cells and differentiated cells are assumed to divided with a rate v0 and v1.
 For the stem cell division rate, this division result in the generation of 2 daughter stem cells with probability p (self-renewal).
 With a probability 1-p, the divison results in the generation of two differentiated cells.
 Therefore, divison is assume to be symmetric.
 Stem cells and differentiated cells are assumed to die with a rate d0 and d1.
 Finally, differentiatd cells are assumed to de-differentiate into stem cells with a constance r1.

 ### 4. Numerical Solution and Stochastic Gillespie Simulation
 To analyze the system easier, we have assumed self-renewal probability p = 1, stem cell division rate v0 = 1, and 𝛾 =1 .
+These enequailities are obtained by linear stability anaylsis.
+We obtained the steady states and perform linear stability anaylsis to check the stability.
+Depends on the parameter sets, system converges to the different steady states and has either stable or unstable state.

 #### 4.1.
-System with feedback d0 = 0 and r1 ≠ 0
+System with feedback on p with d0 = 0 and r1 ≠ 0

 ##### _Case1 : d1 < v1 + r1 with steady state :(0,0)_
 ![i.case1.ODE](https://blogfiles.pstatic.net/MjAxODEyMDVfMjMg/MDAxNTQ0MDAxOTYyMTU0.8FPXNfgEUo_UVWMzpfonAAL9syaykq2HIed79q_HGswg.O7lGNNzz08OOOcPRvJToVWU11OCF85SrOCEza09Qvzsg.JPEG.nayeonkim93/i.case1.ODE.jpeg)